 Peaches: Peel and slice.
 Place single layer on parchment-lined cookie sheet.
 Label, date and freeze.
 Add to freezer bag.
 Use in desserts, smoothies and peach chutney.

 Cherry tomatoes: Slice in half and fill quart-sized freezer bag; squeeze to get all the air out.
 Label, date and freeze.
 Use for soups, tomato sauce and fresh salsa and my Shakshuka recipe.
 I don’t use the cookie sheet for these because I almost always thaw and use the whole bag so it doesn’t matter if they’re in a clump.

 Bell Pepper: Wash, remove seeds and slice thinly.
-Put in freezer bag.
-Label, date and freeze.
+Put in a freezer bag.
+Label, date, and freeze.
 Each week, keep adding til bag is full.
 Use for soups, stir fry or any other recipe using bell peppers.

-Basil or any other herb: Process in food processor with olive oil into a paste.
+Basil or any other herb: Process in a food processor with olive oil into a paste.
 Put into ice cube trays and freeze.
-Once frozen, pop out of tray into quart size freezer bag.
-Label, date and freeze, filling bag until full.
+Once frozen, pop out of the tray into quart size freezer bag.
+Label, date, and freeze, filling bag until full.
 Use on pasta, in soups or any other recipe calling for the fresh or dried herb.
 This is so much tastier and fresher!